TropheusJ/stonecutter-recipe-tags/README.md

 should be named `stonecutter_recipes`.
 File structure should look something like this:<br>
 `resources/data/modid/tags/items/stonecutter_recipes/`<br>
 Any tag inside this folder will automatically be registered as a recipe tag.<br>
-**Note: Tag recipes and regular recipes cannot coexist for one item.
-Tag recipes will override regular ones.** This *may* be changed in a later version.
 #### Item Counts
 Every item has a count associated with it used in crafting.
 This number should be how many of this item is needed for one block to be made.
 For example,